xuzhusheng/RevitGltfExporter/README.md

 # RevitGltfExporter

-RevitGltfExporter is a revit add in for exporting model to glTF format..
+RevitGltfExporter is a revit add-in for exporting model to glTF format.
 Built and test at Revit 2018

 ## Usage